Skip to main content

 Omicron should not be called a mild variant of COVID-19

-The Omicron variant of SARS-CoV-2 has quickly spread and infected people in a way we have never seen before in the COVID-19 pandemic.
-While there is still much to be learned about the newest variant, there is nothing "mild" about this form of the virus.
-COVID-19 vaccines, booster shots, face masks, and other prevention measures are more critical than ever to help stop transmission of the virus.
+The Omicron variant of SARS-CoV-2 quickly spread and infected people in a way never seen before in the COVID-19 pandemic.
+While there is still much to be learned about Omicron, there is nothing "mild" about this form of the virus.
+COVID-19 vaccination, a booster dose, and other prevention measures can help slow down transmission of the virus.

 Omicron is very transmissible.

-COVID-19 infection has surged to very high levels in a relatively short period of time in many places around the world.
-The Centers for Disease Control and Prevention (CDC) expects anyone infected with the Omicron variant can spread the virus to others, regardless of vaccination status or if they are experiencing symptoms.
+COVID-19 infection surged to very high levels in a relatively short period of time in many places around the world.
+Anyone infected with the Omicron variant can spread the virus to others, regardless of vaccination status or if they are experiencing symptoms, according to the Centers for Disease Control and Prevention (CDC).

-How rapidly COVID-19 spreads can depend on a number of factors such as low vaccination rates, high-density housing, and minimal mask use in communities.
-The level of transmission is expected to eventually decline as more people get infected, but at this time there is not enough data to determine a timeline.
+How rapidly COVID-19 spreads depends on a number of factors including low vaccination rates, high-density housing, and minimal mask use in communities.

 Omicron is extremely contagious.

-While the Delta variant is also extremely contagious and is believed to cause more severe disease, especially among unvaccinated people, it has relatively few differences in the spike protein in comparison to the original SARS-CoV-2 virus.
-By contrast, Omicron has an unprecedented number of mutations in the spike protein (more than 30), which makes it more difficult for antibodies to recognize it and latch on to the spike protein.
+While the Delta variant was also extremely contagious, and believed to cause more severe disease especially among unvaccinated people, it has relatively few differences in the spike protein in comparison to the original SARS-CoV-2 virus.
+By contrast, Omicron has an unprecedented number of mutations in the spike protein (more than 30), which has made it more difficult for antibodies to recognize it and latch on to the spike protein.

 Omicron can cause severe disease.